Version: ShareGate Desktop Desktop 7.3

 - Better re-connect capabilities when environments are initially unreachable.

-- There was a connection issue on Office 365 environments when using a proxy to authenticate.
+- There was a connection issue on Microsoft 365 environments when using a proxy to authenticate.

 - We now support the Quick Links modern web part.